FreeLanguageTools/vocabsieve/README.md

 At this time, there are no packages for other distributions.
 If you are able to create packages for them, please tell me!

 The easiest method is to download an AppImage from for a release from the Releases tab on the right.
-You may also download an AppImage for a nightly build on the [CI artifacts page](https://ci.appveyor.com/project/1over137/vocabsieve/build/artifacts).
+You may also download an AppImage for a nightly build on the [CI artifacts page](https://nightly.link/FreeLanguageTools/vocabsieve/workflows/build-binaries/master).

-Alternatively, users should simply use `pip3` to install VocabSieve: `pip3 install --user -U vocabsieve`.
+Alternatively, you may also simply use `pip3` to install VocabSieve: `pip3 install --user -U vocabsieve`.
 Depends on your system, you may need to install `gcc` and `liblzo2` with headers.
+NOTE: do not use this if you don't know how to deal with Python environments.

 Ubuntu: `apt install liblzo2-dev zlib1g-dev python3-pip python3-pyqt5`, then `pip3 install --user -U vocabsieve`